SugamSagar-DS458/TheDeveloperArena-Internship-Projects/Week6-Data_Visualization_Mastery_with_Seaborn/README.md

 | `Total_Sales` | Total revenue for the transaction |
 | `Customer_ID` | Unique customer identifier |

-> 📁 Place `sales_data.csv` in the project directory (or update the file path in the notebook) before running.

 ## 🛠️ Tech Stack

 - **Python 3**